 Review by Ian Keogh

-Will Eisner’s strong ties to the communities of New York saw him return time and again to the location as he created his graphic novels from the late 1970s.
+Will Eisner’s strong ties to the tenement communities of New York saw him return time and again to the location as he created his graphic novels from the late 1970s.
 His most explicit love letter to the architecture is The Building, in which he relates the stories of four people.
 None of them lived or worked in the just demolished thirteen story street corner block, but their lives are intimately connected to it.
 His central conceit is that of a collective memory imprinted in the character of building, deriving from those who’ve spent portions of their lives there, and manifesting in the individual character studies that follow his introduction.

 The sentimentality underpinning all Eisner’s best work is only really evident in the concluding pages, which tie off the individual stories collectively, offering redemption and release.
 Otherwise the central theme is a lack of fulfilment, whether due to personality, decisions made or circumstances beyond control.
 Unusually for Eisner, of the four protagonists only violinist Antonio Tonatti is entirely sympathetic, forged by circumstance instead of choice, and his is the shortest of the spotlights.
 To greater or lesser extents Monroe Mensch, Gilda Green and P. J. Hammond take decisions that impact negatively on their lives, although in the well meaning Mensch’s case that’s his transformative point rather than a gradual revelation.